siddharthsingh025/Microservices-with-GO/README.md

 REST - stands for Represntational state transfer , so its an Architechtural pattern , one of the most commonly used .

-### Lest convert our perious application to REST full : v1.0 -> v2.0
+### Lest convert our perious application to REST full : v1.0 -> v2.0 😄

+## 🌟 You can see updates on branch v2.0 : go and check 🌟